NehaRawat21/Neha/README.md

-This repository contains SQL queries designed to analyze and extract insights from the datasets.
+This repository contains SQL queries and some Power BI dashboards designed to analyze and extract insights from the datasets.
 The datasets includes historical data, and the queries cover a range of topics from basic data retrieval to advanced analytics.